-Our team of PostgreSQL consultants can answer that question – there is no need to buy more hardware unless it is explicitly necessary.
-PostgreSQL has all the means to figure out, where bottlenecks are.
-Our skilled eye can distinguish slowness caused by I/O and recommend solutions, which really make a difference.
+There is no need to buy more hardware unless it is explicitly necessary.
+PostgreSQL has all the means to figure out, where bottlenecks are and if there are any reasons for adding hardware.
+Our experts can distinguish slowness caused by I/O and recommend solutions, which really make a difference.

 Are you wondering, which values to put into postgresql.conf?
 Don’t worry, we can tune postgresql.conf for you.
 If you are looking to improve memory setting, the following values will be relevant:

 - shared_buffers: The PostgreSQL I/O cache

 - work_mem: Parameter to tune sorting, grouping, etc.